livz/livz.github.io/_posts/2017-08-23-Exploring-Procdot.md

 [ ![](/assets/images/procdot/pd4.png) ](/assets/images/procdot/pd4-large.png)

-Filters (for IP addresses/hostnames, registry, files) to reduce clutter Already set up filters to exclude common events and false positives The only missing feature I would like to see is easier navigation between the an event and its trigger (e.g. click a “Create Thread” edge and go to the source, as in IDA Pro graph view)
+* The final nice feature I wanted to mention is **filters**.
+Also to reduce clutter yo ucan set up exclusion rules for IP addresses or hostnames, registry entries and files.
+There are also some already configured filters related to common windows events and false positives (Remember *Procmon* also has something similar).

-Possibility to reposition nodes
+* One missing feature I would like to see is *quicker navigation between the an event and its trigger*, à la IDA Pro graph view (e.g. clicking an edge named “Create Thread” should go to the the source of the event).
+And since I've mention IDA, the possibility to reposition nodes on the graph  would be good also, but not essential.

 ## Conclusion
 The question is “Will I use it for the future?”
 I believe Procdot is useful and will test it to in different scenarios.
 I’m planning to analyse a few different infections: a stealthy process injection technique, ransomware and a remote access trojan.